 We're also continuing to work with others to build awareness of the Strategy and encourage alignment with the Strategy Framwork through the co-design of practical guides and resources eg resources to support child-focussed, community-led activity.

-Planning is underway for a process evaluation of the Strategy, which will help inform the first review of the Strategy, required under the legislation at least once every three years.
-The legislation also outlines the minimum consultation requirements for the review of the Strategy, including consultation with children and young people and with representatives of iwi and Māori.
-The reviewed/refreshed Strategy is due to be published by August 2022.
+Planning is underway for a review of the Strategy, required under the legislation at least once every three years.
+The review is due to be completed by August 2022.
+The legislation also outlines the minimum consultation requirements for any proposed changes to the Strategy, including consultation with children and young people and with representatives of iwi and Māori.

 In the meantime, send us your ideas or feedback, or let us know about innovative and community-led initiatives.
 We'd love to hear from you!